Chris Hedges

 Christopher Lynn Hedges (born September 18, 1956) is an American journalist, author, commentator and Presbyterian minister.

 In his early career, Hedges worked as a freelance war correspondent in Central America for The Christian Science Monitor, NPR, and The Dallas Morning News.
 Hedges reported for The New York Times from 1990 to 2005, and served as the Times Middle East Bureau Chief and Balkan Bureau Chief during the wars in the former Yugoslavia.
 In 2001, Hedges contributed to The New York Times staff entry that received the 2002 Pulitzer Prize for Explanatory Reporting for the paper's coverage of global terrorism.

-Hedges produced a weekly column for Truthdig for 14 years until the outlet's hiatus in 2020.
+After resigning from the Times in 2005, two years after receiving a formal reprimand over public statements opposing the Iraq War, Hedges transitioned into alternative media, serving as a columnist for Truthdig for 14 years, hosting the program On Contact on the Russian state-backed network RT America, and writing extensively on war, corporate power, and American culture.

 His books include War Is a Force That Gives Us Meaning (2002), a finalist for the National Book Critics Circle Award for Nonfiction; American Fascists: The Christian Right and the War on America (2007); Death of the Liberal Class (2010); and Days of Destruction, Days of Revolt (2012), written with cartoonist Joe Sacco.
-Hedges writes a weekly column at Scheerpost and hosts the program The Chris Hedges Report.
+He currently writes a weekly column at Scheerpost and hosts the program The Chris Hedges Report.